Skip to: Site menu | Main content

 Objective Metric Success Criteria

-LONI Computational ScientistsLI projects underway12 new projects underway by EOY1; 18 new projects per year thereafter; 84 total; 25% projects permitted to be continued for new advances; 25% corporate
+LONI Computational ScientistsLI projects underway12 new projects underway by EOY1; 18 new projects per year thereafter; at least 80 total; 25% projects permitted to be continued for new advances; 25% corporate

 State faculty, staff, and student trained and using LONI infrastructureNumber of applications for time, projects using compute, data, network, and software servicesAll LI projects use LONI, 400 active users from State, 12 from each LI members, medical centers and community college system

-National proposalsLI-funded faculty-led national agency proposals, submitted, funded50% of LI projects lead to funding from outside the State (e.g., NSF, DOE, NIH) or industrial funding in Y2 and subsequent years; 2 additional submitted per year, per Fellow, starting in Y2, 100 total, 20 new projects funded total
+National proposalsLI-funded faculty-led national agency proposals, submitted, funded 50% of LI projects lead to funding from outside the State (e.g., NSF, DOE, NIH) or industrial funding in Y2 and subsequent years; 2 proposals submitted per year, per LI Fellow, starting in Y2, 96 total, 10 new projects funded total

 Research computing project resourcesSuccessful computational infrastructure/cycle applications50% of projects lead to nationally-judged computational infrastructure awards in Y2 and subsequent years